AlexKazmirchuk/Task1/README.md

-# Completed test Task 1
+# Completed Assessment Test Task 1 for Vimmi Communications Ltd

+## Description

 Please provide the Java code for the following: